rsapkf/42/README.md

 This is a lifelong project and here are some things on the long-term roadmap:

-- dynamic website with tagging system and full featured public API for this project.
+- Dynamic website with tagging system and full featured public API.
-- browser (Firefox / Chromium) extensions to see other similar sites in this collection like the one you're in right now.
+- Browser (Firefox/Chromium) extensions to see other similar sites in this collection like the one you're in right now.
-- access to resources from the terminal.
+- Acess to resources from the terminal.